jackhall14/KeyboardMarket/README.md

 ## Technical Info of the Code

 So this a wrapper of the reddit praw api.
 It searches for [H]<Some item> [W] Paypal, and filters only the responses that are looking for payments over trades.
 I then take parse information from the title and the post body using regular expressions.
 For a post with multiple sales, we store all the sale items as we can remove them later if we don't need them.
-Note, for the plots, I write the price label in USD, which it most likely is but this is inaccurate and could be in euros or any other currency for that matter.
+Note, for the plots, I write the price label in USD, which it most is but I have included a currency converter for any price adjustments from EUR and GBP too.